Barcelona News: Lionel Messi will face Athletic if he is ready, says Valverde | Goal.com

 "Coutinho is a possibility in terms of how we decide the match."

-Valverde does hope to have Samuel Umtiti and Ousmane Dembele fully fit soon, although he would not say if either will be available to face Bilbao.
+Valverde does hope to have Samuel Umtiti and Ousmane Dembele fully fit soon, with the defender having missed large stretches of the 2018-19 season through injury.

+Messi and Dembele were both included in Barca's squad to travel to the Basque Country, while Umtiti remains an absentee.

 "Umtiti did the first part of training yesterday and we want him to do more," he said.
 "Dembele's injury isn't as long.
 We'll assess today if he's okay or not."